Performance & Results Hub

 The file will not be accessible through the CGIAR Results Dashboard.

-The file will be stored in the PRMS repository and will only be accessible by CGIAR staff (e.g. quality assurance assessors) with the repository link.
+The file will be stored in the PRMS and will only be accessible by CGIAR staff (e.g. quality assurance assessors) with the repository link.

 It is possible to select sub-national as an option, and then make multiple inputs.
-Sub-national inputs are available anytime a result is mapped to a country (e.g. a regional result where a country is also specified).
+Sub-national inputs are available any time a result is mapped to a country (e.g. a regional result where a country is also specified).

 In addition: